angela707/ParkingMacedonia/README.md

 # About PARKHERO
 Welcome to PARKHERO!
 A simple app to help you find and reserve parking anywhere in Macedonia in just a few clicks!
 Available only for Android.

+# Installation Guide
+To install this application simply download the APK file to your phone.
+After downloading the application on your phone install it by going to your File Manager and clicking on the file name.

+# Usage
+Once you've installed the app to your it's time to launch it.
+If you already have an account, go ahead and log in, but if you're using this app for the first time, you need to register.
+After successfully loging in, select the city where you wish to reserve a parking spot.
+After selecting the city, choose a date and time.
+Once you choose your date and time, you will be given a list of parking in the city you've selected.
+If the reserve button is disabled, that might be due to the fact there are no more available spots in the parking lot you wish to reserve.
+But if all the reserve buttons are disabled, that means that you've reached the maximum number of reservations.
+Once the reservation is complete, you will be given a QR code, which you can scan to see the location of the selected parking lot, or you can simply click on the button to navigate to the parking lot.
+Thank you for using PARKHERO! :)

 # Contents
 1. Main Activity - or LogIn Activity
 2. Register Acticity